 Separate investment elections may be made for Employee Savings (pre-tax savings, after-tax savings, Roth 401(k) savings, catch-up contributions and Roth 401(k) catch-up contributions), Retirement Account contributions, rollover account contributions and Roth 401(k) rollover account contributions.
-All contributions are deposited in the trust on a monthly basis (more frequently in the case of employee contributions for eligible employees paid on a more frequent basis).
-Monies deposited are reinvested by Fidelity Management Trust Company (the "Trustee") in the investment options specified.
+All contributions are deposited in the trust on a monthly basis (more frequently in the case of employee contributions).
+Monies deposited are reinvested by the Trustee in the investment options specified.

-Eligible employees under the Plan participate in a non-contributory defined contribution Retirement Account maintained under the Plan.
-With respect to the defined contribution Retirement Account, the employing companies make contributions, depending on age and base salary, to the employee's account on a monthly basis.
-Percentages are based upon the age of the participant as of the first day of the month and eligible salary at the time of the contribution, as noted below:
+Eligible employees under the Plan participate in a non-contributory defined contribution Retirement Account (prior to 2022, called the employer profit sharing account) maintained under the Plan.
+With respect to the defined contribution Retirement Account, the employing companies make discretionary contributions to the employee's account whenever applicable.
+Participants become fully vested in the value of the Retirement Account after attaining three years of continuous service and are partially vested at 33% and 66% after one and two years of continuous service, respectively.